AbuAwn/EightQueens/README.md

 # [Eight Queens](https://en.wikipedia.org/wiki/Eight_queens_puzzle)
-Solve the problem of placing eight chess queens on an 8×8 chessboard by graphing all fundamental solutions, where one fundamental solution represents all flipped and inverted versions.
+Solve the problem of placing eight chess queens on an 8×8 chessboard by graphing all fundamental solutions, where one fundamental solution represents all rotated and flipped versions.

 1. You must install sbt and Scala, see [sbt](https://www.scala-sbt.org/) & [scala](https://www.scala-lang.org/)
 1. Download source files from github: